ERP Integration - A United Application Architecture

 Scalable and Distributable – ESBs use individual components to offer each feature, making it much simpler and cost-effective to ensure high availability and scalability for critical parts of the architecture.

 An ESB is often best suited for ERP integration, but not all ESBs are alike.
-Unlike other platforms, Mule ESB is a lightweight, open source and standards based integration solution that enables businesses to easily integrate ERP systems with information sources in their enterprise.
-Mule ESB also has hundreds of cloud connectors that enable enterprises interested in cloud integration to easily connect to cloud-based applications.
+Unlike other platforms, Anypoint Platform, which includes Mule as an ESB, is an integration solution that enables businesses to easily integrate ERP systems with information sources in their enterprise.
+Anypoint Platform also has hundreds of cloud connectors that enable enterprises interested in cloud integration to easily connect to cloud-based applications.

-With Mule ESB you are in good company.
-Mule is used in over 3,200 production deployments by leading organizations such as Walmart.com, Nokia, Nestlé, Honeywell and DHL, as well as 85 in the Global 500 and 5 of the world’s top 10 banks.
-It powers mission-critical applications responsible for massive revenue streams for organizations ranging from major airlines to global banks.
+Anypoint Platform provides out of box connectivity to proprietary interfaces such as SAP, PayPal, IBM’s CICS Transaction Gateway, and Siebel CRM.
+It is used by over 1,100 organizations such as McDonald's, Spotify, Unilever, Salesforce, and the State of Colorado, as well as 5 of the top 10 global banks.
+It powers mission-critical applications responsible for massive revenue streams for organizations ranging from major airlines to global insurance companies.

 The Future of ERP Integration

-Organizations that are preparing for a future in the cloud can rest assured that Mule is future-proof.
+Organizations that are preparing for a future in the cloud can rest assured that Anypoint Platform is future-proof.
 Mule offers an integrated cloud strategy with CloudHub, the first enterprise iPaaS, for businesses that are ready to fully transition to the cloud.
-These companies can choose to start with Mule ESB and then easily migrate to CloudHub when they decide the time is right.